makerdao/community/governance/votes/Executive vote - April 21, 2023.md

 address: "$spell_address"

 ---
-# [Executive Proposal] Stability Fee Changes, Collateral Offboarding Preparation, Coinbase Custody Legal Documentation, DAO Resolutions - April 21, 2023
+# [Executive Proposal] Stability Fee Changes, Collateral Offboarding Preparation, Coinbase Custody Legal Documentation, DAO Resolutions, PE MKR Stream Cleanup - April 21, 2023

-The Governance Facilitator(s) and the Protocol Engineering Core Unit have placed an executive proposal into the voting system.
+The Governance Facilitator(s), dewiz, and the Protocol Engineering Core Unit have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.